 - At Lincoln Boyhood National Memorial, you’ll find the tallest known flagpole in the National Park Service reaching 120 feet and 3 inches tall.

-- The Santa Claus Christmas Store offers over 8,000 ornaments.
+- The Santa Claus Christmas Store offers nearly 8,000 ornaments.
 You could spend hours browsing to find the perfect souvenir and you can even get them personalized for free.

-- The Santa Claus Museum & Village received 22,000 letters in 2018!
+- The Santa Claus Museum & Village received and answered nearly 28,000 letters in 2019!
 In December, “Santa’s Elves” work diligently to reply to each and every letter.

-- Santa’s Toys offers over 1,500 specialty toys, including STEM toys and other cognitive learning toys.
+- Santa’s Toys offers thousands of specialty toys, including STEM toys and other cognitive learning toys.
 Guests of all ages are encouraged to find their inner child and play while browsing.

 Are you wowed yet?
 Even more curious about this one-of-a-kind area?
 Explore all the things to do in the area on our website.